What is Why NoPadlock? How to Fix it on My Website?

 What is a Padlock?

-When a website employs a secure HTTPS connection, a padlock security symbol will appear in the web browser’s address bar.
+A padlock security symbol will appear in the web browser’s address bar when a website employs a secure HTTPS connection.
 HTTPS-HyperText Transfer Protocol Secure is a protocol that encrypts the data sent between a website and its users.

-In simple terms, a padlock icon on a website indicates that the HTTPS protocol is being used, as confirmed by a CA (certificate authority).
+In simple terms, a padlock icon on a website indicates that the HTTPS protocol is being used, as confirmed by a certificate authority.
 This protocol ensures that all data is encrypted before being transferred to or taken off the website.

 What makes a Padlock Significant?